Road to Hana Must See & Do

 The scenic Road to Hana on Maui is the undisputed number one attraction on the island.
-We've been researching the attractions on the Hana Highway since 2002, when the highway first made a major impression on me personally.
+We've been researching the attractions on the Hana Highway since 2002, when the highway first made a major and incredibly positive impression on us.
 We can now offer our visitors over 14 years of expertise on this beautifully scenic drive.
 From checklists for making the drive, to the best guidebooks, audio CD's we've researched it all.

 This entry includes resources to provide Driving Tips and Advice, plus maps and even information regarding closures, when applicable.
 When it comes to driving the Hana Highway on Maui, it's the journey, not the destination, that is the main attraction.
 There are few words that can describe the beauty of this drive with its cliffs cloaked in green and lush valleys bursting with waterfalls.
 Curves hug the coast and gaze over an ocean that stretches uninterrupted all the way to the Alaskan coastline.
 Couple that with black, red, and white sand beaches, a multitude of trails, and beautiful gardens and you've discovered the highway to heaven itself.